Updated: May 2019

 A few other plugin tricks while working on the backend when you have a lot of posts:

 Updating publication date improves clickthru from Google listings.
 Users click on recent Google results.
 A published date from 2013 appears stale.
-One from a couple of months ago seems fresh.
+One from a couple of months or days ago seems fresh.

 Change Last Modified Date